Jen McGowan: Career

 McGowan received a grant from The Caucus Foundation for her thesis film, Confessions of a Late Bloomer, which began its festival run at the Tribeca Film Festival.

-McGowan then directed the short film Touch, which won the Grand Jury Award for Best Narrative Short at the 2010 Florida Film Festival.
+McGowan then directed the short film Touch, which won the Grand Jury Award for Best Narrative Short at the 2010 Florida Film Festival, qualifying that film for Oscar Nomination.
 McGowan began development on Kelly & Cal, her feature directorial debut, through the First Team project at USC, which fostered projects for their alumni.

+Her second feature film, Rust Creek, was distributed by IFC Midnight.
+She has directed episodes of television for shows such as The Twilight Zone, Star Trek: Discovery and Titans.

-She is a member of the Los Angeles chapter of Film Fatales and a Film Independent Fellow.
+She is an Icon member of the Alliance of Women Directors, a member of the Los Angeles chapter of Film Fatales, a Film Independent Fellow, and a member of the Television Academy.
+McGowan is a Co-Chair of the DGA Women's Steering Committee Squad Program dedicated to supporting mid-career DGA Women Directors.

 Kelly & Cal

 Kelly & Cal stars Juliette Lewis, Jonny Weston, Cybill Shepherd, Margaret Colin and Josh Hopkins, and premiered at the SXSW Film Festival in Austin, Texas, in March 2014.
 The film tells the story of a riot grrrl turned housewife (Lewis) who strikes up an unlikely friendship with her 17-year-old neighbor (Weston).
 The film opened at SXSW to positive reviews from Variety, The Wrap and other sites.
 It made best of the fest lists with Vogue and Variety.
 Senior writer Karen Valby at Entertainment Weekly compared Kelly & Cal to the work of filmmakers Nicole Holofcener and Alexander Payne.